viktor-kirschner/AgentK-1_0/README.md

 # AgentK-1_0
 Autonomous local-first AI CLI agent that builds its own tools and evolves with every task.
+It works how agents should work.
+Whatever the task is it will find the way to succeed.
+Doing this in a completely transparent way, not a black box.

 # AgentK